-After months of patiently waiting for the weather to get warmer in Vancouver, it has finally come (for good?
-A girl can hope!).
-The boyfriend decided to surprise me and take me here for a special occasion, and I could not think of a better day to go.
+After months of patiently waiting for the weather to get warmer in Vancouver, it has finally come.
+The boyfriend decided to surprise me and take me to Stevestone for a date, and I could not think of a better day to go.
 The skies were blue, the water was calm, the air was fresh, and the temperature was hot.

 There was another restaurant right beside this one we were going to go to, but after checking our phones, we saw that it had an abysmal 28% with almost 200 user votes.
 I’ve never seen a rating so low save for Kiwawa in Metrotown, so I’m glad we saw that before we went to that place.